manassaloi/manassaloi.github.io/_posts/2020-05-27-lets-use-new-tool.markdown

 /mailends

-P.S If you have worked for as many companies as me, you might have seen your own share of process/tool changes just because someone in management had shiny tool syndrome.
+P.S If you have worked for as many companies as me, you might have seen your own share of process/tool changes just because someone in management has shiny tool syndrome.